toyaokeke/MechCombatGame/README.md

 **November 2, 2020**

-**_UPDATE:_** When packaging the project, I noticed the content in the [available versions](#version-history) cannot be executed on Windows.
+**_UPDATE:_** When packaging the project, I noticed the content in the [older versions](https://github.com/toyaokeke/MechCombatGame/releases) cannot be executed on Windows.
 Therefore, when packaging this project, be advised that it will only package for _your specific platform_.

 ## Introduction

 Welcome to my Mech Combat Game!
 This is my first attempt at game development using Epic Game's [Unreal Engine](https://www.unrealengine.com/en-US/).
 It is a simple wave-based action arcade game where you control a robot and destroy mechanical spiders.
-If you would like to test play this game, you can either follow the instructions for [Packaging the Game for Production](#packaging-the-game-for-production) if you have the Unreal Engine, or downloading the [latest available version](#version-history).
+If you would like to test play this game, you can either follow the instructions for [Packaging the Game for Production](#packaging-the-game-for-production) if you have the Unreal Engine, or downloading the [latest available version](https://github.com/toyaokeke/MechCombatGame/releases).
 If neither of those options worked, feel free to [create an issue](https://github.com/toyaokeke/MechCombatGame/issues) or [contact me directly](https://toyaokeke.github.io/#contact) for a copy of the game.
 I hope you enjoy playing! :smile:

 **NOTE:** Unfortunately, I was unable to package this game for the following platforms: